Hurricane Otto kills three people in Panama

 This portion of Central America is unaccustomed to hurricane landfalls.
 It also has steep terrain, which makes the area prone to flooding and landslides from a slow-moving storm like Otto.

-Otto formed in the southern Caribbean early this week as the US National Hurricane Center closely monitored the area.
+Otto formed in the southern Caribbean early this week.
 The storm has steadily strengthened and on Tuesday afternoon became the seventh hurricane of the season in the Atlantic basin.

 Otto is developing later in the season than any Atlantic basin hurricane since Hurricane Epsilon in 2005.
 It is the latest hurricane to form in the Caribbean, supplanting Hurricane Martha of 1969 in the record book.